 In the previous post, I described how modern science employs two contradictory ideas—possibility and choice—although in practice only one of them can be used, resulting in incompleteness.
-An example of that incompleteness is that quantum theory describes the world as a possibility which needs to be completed by a choice, although that choice cannot be reduced to that possibility.
-The predictions of the theory therefore are probabilistic, and we cannot predict the next event or observation.
+An example of that incompleteness is that quantum theory describes the world as a possibility that needs to be completed by a choice, although that choice cannot be reduced to that possibility.
+The predictions of the theory, therefore, are probabilistic, and we cannot predict the next event or observation.
 This post explores how a new way of thinking can reconcile the contradiction between possibility and choice—when both possibility and choice are treated as information.
-Possibility is now missing or incomplete information, and choice is a partial or complete overcoming of that uncertainty.
+A possibility is now missing or incomplete information, and choice is a partial or complete overcoming of that uncertainty.

 Table of Contents